Correspondents

 - Variant spellings: Orde; Ann; Anne

-- Biography: Ann Dillingham was born in 1726 and was the daughter of William Dillingham.
+- Biography: Ann Dillingham was born in 1726, the daughter of William Dillingham.
 She married William Ord, who had become wealthy from the mines on his inherited estate.
 In the late 1780s in the space of two years she lost her husband and three daughters.
 She also lost a son, who was a soldier and died at war.
 She had five other children, in addition to the aforementioned four.
 She moved to London after her husband's death, where she was hostess to many of the bluestockings.
 She was well educated, particularly in languages.
 She would read in French, Italian and English.
 She died in 1808.

 - Project ID: ADO